Ranjitha75388/projects/Tools/openops .md

 ## 9. Conclusion
 OpenOps is a powerful, no-code FinOps tool that automates cloud cost management, prevents overspending, and improves efficiency.

+## Example of customized workflow

+1.Go to New workflow
+2.Choose Trigger (eg:every seconds)
+3.Choose Action